 As well as two new schools at Beeston Park, further school sites have been secured for new schools on Salhouse Road, North of Smee Lane and a planned extension to double the size of Little Plumstead Primary School.
 The major growth in Rackheath also safeguards two new primary school sites.

 NCC has made a commitment for a new secondary phase school in the Growth triangle.
-A site on the Rackheath development has been allocated but Children's Services officers are looking at other options until there is certainty this site will come forward.
+A site on the Rackheath development has been allocated and Children's Services officers are assessing the options that exist.

 Attleborough